tkhq/packages/README.md

 # ImgRep

-Repository of reproducible builds anchored to reputation anchored signatures.
+Repository of reproducibly built images with reputation anchored signatures.

 ## About